-All aircraft operating agency/airline, aeronautical authority and services related to international aviation are allocated both a three-letter designator and a telephony designator.
-All of the designators are listed in ICAO Document 8585: Designators for Aircraft Operating Agencies, Aeronautical Authorities and Services.
-For example, a three-letter designator would be ‘AAL’; while a telephony designator would read ‘AMERICAN’ and the operator would be ‘American Airlines.’
+All aircraft operating agencies or airlines, aeronautical authorities, and services related to international aviation are allocated both a three-letter designator and a telephony designator.
+All the designators are listed in ICAO Document 8585: Designators for Aircraft Operating Agencies, Aeronautical Authorities, and Services.
+For example, a three-letter designator would be ‘AAL’, while a telephony designator would read 'AMERICAN', and the operator would be "American Airlines."